Flashlight in eyes: Can artificial light cause blindness?

 No, a camera’s flash cannot damage your retina.
 While the brightness from a camera flash can cause a brief loss of vision, the light isn’t strong enough to permanently harm your eyes.

 Even with a very bright flash from something like an explosion, your vision will start to return to normal in three to 10 minutes during the day.
 It will take longer at night when your eyes need more time to adjust.

 Can laser pointers permanently damage your eyes?

 The more powerful a laser pointer is, the more damage it can do to your eyes.
-Lasers, especially those stronger than five milliwatts, can quickly cause serious and sometimes permanent damage to the retina, making it harder for you to see clearly.
+Lasers, especially those stronger than five milliwatts, can quickly cause serious and sometimes permanent damage to the retina, possibly impairing your vision long term.